-Revenue was \$48.6 million in the second quarter of fiscal 1996, an increase of 41% over the second quarter of fiscal 1995.
-Revenue for the six months ended September 30, 1995 was \$93.6 million as compared to \$67.5 million for the first six months of 1995.
+Revenue was \$51.5 million in the third quarter of fiscal 1996, an increase of 42% as compared to \$36.3 million for the third quarter of fiscal 1995.
+Revenue for the nine months ended December 30, 1995 was \$145.2 million as compared to \$103.8 million for the first nine months of 1995, an increase of 40%.
 Substantially all of the Company's revenue is derived from sales of programmable logic devices (PLDs).
-The majority of the Company's revenue for the periods presented was derived from sales of GAL-REGISTERED TRADEMARK- (Generic Array Logic) products, which address the low-density segment of the CMOS programmable logic market.
+The majority of the Company's revenue for the periods presented was derived from sales of GAL-Registered Trademark-(Generic Array Logic) products, which address the low-density segment of the CMOS programmable logic market.
 The majority of the Company's revenue growth for the periods presented resulted from the sales of new products, primarily in the high-density segment of the PLD market.
-The Company entered the high-density segment of the PLD market in fiscal 1993 with its pLSI-REGISTERED TRADEMARK- and ispLSI-REGISTERED TRADEMARK- product families.
+The Company entered the high-density segment of the PLD market in fiscal 1993 with its pLSI-Registered Trademark- and ispLSI-Registered Trademark- product families.

-Revenue from international sales increased as a percentage of total revenue in the second fiscal 1996 quarter compared to the second fiscal 1995 quarter, from 45 percent to 49 percent, and increased from 44 percent to 49 percent between the two six-month periods.
+Revenue from international sales was 48% of total revenue in the third quarter of fiscal 1996 as compared to 46% in the same 1995 fiscal period, and increased to 49% for the first nine months of fiscal 1996 as compared to 45% for the same 1995 fiscal period.
 The Company expects export sales to continue to represent a significant portion of revenue.
+See "Factors Affecting Future Results".

-Overall average selling prices, while remaining relatively constant between the 1995 and 1996 six-month fiscal periods, increased slightly in the fiscal 1996 second quarter as compared to the same fiscal 1995 quarter.
+Overall average selling prices, while remaining relatively constant between the 1995 and 1996 nine-month fiscal periods, increased slightly in the fiscal 1996 third quarter as compared to the same fiscal 1995 quarter.
 This was due to an overall stronger market for the Company's products and a higher proportion of high-density products included in revenue.
 Although selling prices of mature products generally decline over time, this decline is at times offset by higher selling prices of new products.
 The Company's ability to maintain its recent trend of revenue growth and market penetration is in large part dependent on the continued development, introduction and market acceptance of new products.